massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/general-teaser.md

 ### Description
 Short multi-use teaser with an optional image.
-This pattern can display the photo and details either stacked, with the image on top, or side by side with the image to the left of the details.
-Note that image size still matters here, and if the image is large the details section will wrap and it will appear as a column, even if stacked is set to false.
+This pattern can display the photo and details with one of three layouts: stacked (with the contents in a single column), side-by-side (with the text content alongside the image) or contents-stacked (contents under the image, eyebrow/title/emphasized text displayed next to the image).
+If the provided image is too large, the content will wrap and appear in a single column, regardless of the specified layout.

-If the title's href is omitted, neither the title nor teaser image will link to the content.
+If a teaser image is provided, it will link to the title's href, if set.

 ### Status
 * Stable as of TBA